jdc20181/LightBrowse/README.md

 Minimum OS: Light Browse is starting with a Newer framework meaning compatibility to Windows 7 is limited, so I have decided not to support Windows 7 and older OS versions

-StartPage: A New version of Startpage called LightPage, will work similar to Startpage without custom sites.
-You will have several quick sites to choose from.